Workshops will skip Chirstmas and New Years weeks and resume after. Scroll to see ALL options.

 Align Ballet Method course #1.
 The original adult beginner course that has trained thousands of students since 2011.
 Many students have gone on to dance en pointe and make ballet training part of their lifestyle.
 For total adult beginners or those who desire a gentle return to ballet.
 Align 1 covers all aspects of classical training.
 Exercises.
 Terminology.
 Body Placement.
 Positions.
 Musicality.
 Similar to the training at great ballet company schools but streamlined for adult beginners.
 Our process is intuitve and easy to follow.
 At the end of the 6 classes students will have gained the skill to complete a basic ballet barre and simple work in center.
 Appropriate for all ages and body types.
 Alignment.
 6 classes.
 1 hour per week.
 Same location, instructor, day, time, and fellow students.
 A simple process.
 Open to ALL!
 1 make up class per series.
+Swapping from a reserved workshop to a different date and time will incure a $20 service fee.
 Read about ALIGN featured in The Los Angeles Times.

 Basic semesters are for students with prior training or those who have completed our workshop series.
 These closed classes are purchased in blocks and attended over a 2 – 4 month period.
 We are utilizing semesters to build small dedicated adult ballet communities throughout Southern California.